EditCtrl: Disentangled Local and Global Control for Real-Time Generative Video Editing: Related Works

 \paragraph{Controlled Video Generation} As video editing is a task that requires spatiotemporal control, the local and global context can be considered as high-frequency and low-frequency control components, respectively.
 Recent work in controllable generation has shown success in guiding pretrained image and video models using external signals \citep{gu2025das, zhang2023controlvideo, zhang2023controlnet}.
 These signals include low-frequency ones, such as human pose parameters \citep{zhou2025realisdance-dit, hu2023animateanyone} and camera parameters \citep{wang2024motionctrl, he2025cameractrl, bahmani2024ac3d, bai2025recammaster}, or high-frequency ones such as segmentation and depth maps \citep{cai2023genren,nvidia2025cosmostransfer1conditionalworldgeneration, HaCohen2024LTXVideo, structuresynthesis} as well as environmental illumination and intrinsic decomposition \citep{litman2025lightswitch, liang2025luxdit, he2025unirelight, litman2025materialfusion}, allowing fine-grained control over generated content.
 In addition, overlaying multiple low and high-frequency control signals causes guidance to become a multimodal task \citep{nvidia2025cosmostransfer1conditionalworldgeneration, ruan2022mmdiffusion, corona2024vlogger}, but this has not been explored for accelerating generation given multiple control inputs.

-\OurMethod separates the low and high frequency components of the mask, which correspond to the global and sparse local contexts, to significantly accelerate video editing while matching the quality when using the full global context, making it invariant to video resolution and enabling fast editing.
-Our approach naturally extends to interactive editing capabilities such as multi-prompt editing for different regions and content propagation, which are challenging for non-disentangled frameworks that rely on full-attention.
+\OurMethod uses lightweight adapters to disentangle the low and high frequency components of the mask, which correspond to the global and sparse local contexts, to significantly accelerate video editing with minimal interference in the base model.
+By keeping the base model frozen, our approach remains invariant to video resolution, enables fast editing, and remains compatible with additional control variants.
+It naturally extends to interactive video editing capabilities such as multi-prompt editing for different regions and temporal content propagation, which are challenging for non-disentangled frameworks that rely on full-attention.